Konfekt/vim-langtool/README.md

-This Vim plug-in lists all grammar mistakes found by [LanguageTool](https://languagetool.org/) in the quickfix (or local) list.
+This Vim plug-in collects all grammar mistakes (of the currently open file) found by [LanguageTool](https://languagetool.org/) into the quickfix (or local) list from which they can be jumped to.

 # Setup